Claude Perier: Involvement in the French Revolution

 Claude Perier played an important role in the onset of the French Revolution by supporting resistance in Grenoble (Assembly of Vizille) by the Parlement of Dauphiny against the centralizing and fiscal abuses of the monarchy of Louis XVI.
 His eldest son Augustin would write later: "His travels in England had given him a proper idea of the benefits of a free government.
 Associating himself readily with all the opinions and all of the hopes of that period, he made hurriedly all the preparations necessary for such a large gathering, and his eagerness, which was not without danger, was worthy of the tokens of public gratitude."
 Almost 500 persons gathered at the Château de Vizille (21 July 1788) where Claude provided a large banquet for the deputies of the province.
 Mostly, although also with popular support, it was an assemblage of well-to-do "notables": churchmen, landed nobility, lawyers, notaries, municipal officials, businessmen and doctors.
 Their famous demand was for the convocation in Paris of an Estates-General wherein the Third Estate would have double-representation and votes would be by head rather than by order.
 Thus was precipitated a revolutionary movement in France more inclusive, complex and disruptive than anyone could have anticipated.

 Claude Perier dealt opportunistically with the escalating political postures of France's decade of revolution, 1789-99.
-He became a valuable member of the new municipal council of Grenoble (Department of Isère), but did not aspire to political leadership or fame.
+He became a valuable member of the new municipal council of Grenoble, but did not aspire to political leadership or fame.
 He remained at heart and acted basically as a merchant-banker and inveterate "money-manager" (manieur d'argent).

 He kept abreast of opportunity in matters of investment and enterprise.
 Early on (1789–90), when it was considered patriotic, he purchased nationalized properties of the church and emigrated nobles, paying in assignats, the paper money issued by the National Assembly in Paris.
 In 1790, he acquired a mechanized cotton-spinning factory at Anilly, near Montargis.
 In 1791, he invested heavily in a sugar refining company in Marseilles, "Seren & Company."